beyondcode/docs.beyondco.de/resources/docs/1.0/getting-started/installation.md

      */
     'max_request_size_in_kb' => 250,

-    'statistics' => [
-        /*
-         * This model will be used to store the statistics of the WebSocketsServer.
-         * The only requirement is that the model should be or extend
-         * `WebSocketsStatisticsEntry` provided by this package.
-         */
-        'model' => \BeyondCode\LaravelWebSockets\Statistics\Models\WebSocketsStatisticsEntry::class,

-        /*
-         * Here you can specify the interval in seconds at which statistics should be logged.
-         */
-        'interval_in_seconds' => 60,

-        /*
-         * When the clean-command is executed, all recorded statistics older than
-         * the number of days specified here will be deleted.
-         */
-        'delete_statistics_older_than_days' => 60
-    ],

     /*
      * This path will be used to register the necessary routes for the package.
      */